-As there is too many up’s and down’s in WordPress usage, it requires a security improvement, so the WordPress Penetration testing is essential to find the vulnerabilities and to secure your WordPress powered Website.
+As there are too many up’s and downs in WordPress usage, it requires security improvement, so WordPress Penetration testing is essential to find the vulnerabilities and secure your WordPress-powered Website.

 WordPress Penetration testing with WPScan

-It comes pre-installed with BackBox Linux, Kali Linux, Pentoo, SamuraiWTF, BlackArch and it will not support windows.
+It comes pre-installed with BackBox Linux, Kali Linux, Pentoo, SamuraiWTF, and BlackArch and it will not support Windows.

-With WPScan we can enumerate theme, plugins, users, HTTP proxy and Wpscan will not check the source code of the page.
+With this tool, we can enumerate themes, plugins, users, and HTTP proxy and will not check the source code of the page.

 git clone https://github.com/wpscanteam/wpscan cd wpscan/ bundle install && rake install

-To Enumerate WordPress version, theme and pluginwpscan –url http://tutorials.gbhackers.com/test/ –enumerate p wpscan –url http://tutorials.gbhackers.com/test/ –enumerate t
+To Enumerate WordPress versions, themes and pluginwpscan –url http://tutorials.gbhackers.com/test/ –enumerate p wpscan –url http://tutorials.gbhackers.com/test/ –enumerate t

 To Enumerate WordPress Userswpscan –url http://tutorials.gbhackers.com/test/ –enumerate u